cucapra/filament/doc/docs/start.md

 The following commands are sufficient to build the Filament compiler and have it generate [Calyx IR](https://calyxir.org).
 First, we need to configure the Calyx compiler which acts as the backend for Filament.
 - Clone the [Calyx repository][calyx-repo]: `git clone https://github.com/cucapra/calyx.git` and build the `Calyx` compiler `cd calyx && cargo build`
 - Clone this repository: `git clone https://github.com/cucapra/filament.git`
-- Both repositories **must** be contained in the same parent folder such that they are sibling folders.

 Next, we can install the dependencies for the Filament compiler:
 - [Install Rust][install-rust] which will configure the `cargo` tool.